kubernetes/enhancements/keps/sig-network/20201014-NamespaceAsName.md

 Although service-mesh and other technologies have been slated to obviate the need for developer driven security boundaries, these technologies aren't available in most clusters, and aren't supported by the Kubernetes API.

 The ability to provide granular and intuitive network boundaries between apps is part of the braoder vision to make the NetworkPolicy API a universal security construct implemented in all production applications.
+Many conversations have come up around this topic, with https://github.com/kubernetes/kubernetes/issues/88253 being one of the most recent ones.

 ### Generic motivation